 One of our focus regions in Africa

 NABU is engaged in Ethiopia since 2006 and officially registered in 2009 as an international aid agency.
 Since then, 12 million Euro budget, more than 40 staff, and seven vehicles have been deployed on the ground in Ethiopia with headquarters in Addis Ababa, the country's capital, and local offices in the project regions.
+Since 2023, NABU Ehtiopia has been an independent NGO.
+It works closely with NABU in Germany.

 Focus of activity